aaronleesander/QHack2023/README.md

 This repository was created for the QHack2023 Hackathon.

+This project was an equal collaboration between:
+Lion Frangioulis (lion.frangoulis@tum.de)
+Cristian Emiliano Godinez Ramirez
+Emily Haworth (ge96puk@mytum.de)
+Aaron Sander (aaron.sander@tum.de)
-This project was an equal collaboration between Lion Frangioulis, Cristian Emiliano Godinez Ramirez, Emily Haworth, and Aaron Sander from the Technical University of Munich.
+from the Technical University of Munich.

 ## Abstract